tomrittervg/TorZillaPrint/README.md

 ### :question: What we might care about:
 - Looks and speed (but we are professionals)
 - Collecting data via submissions
-- Expanding to include tests that require third partys
+- Expanding to include tests that require third parties
 - Additional test pages for specific things

 ### :hankey: What we don't care about: